 -John Henry Newman, The Idea of a University, 1854

-We are glad you have an interest in exploring what the Political Science department at Rhodes has to offer.
+We are glad you have an interest in exploring what the Department of Politics and Law at Rhodes has to offer.
 Our program is very popular, which is the result of engaging courses offered by an exceptionally strong teaching faculty.
 Our courses focus on American politics, political and moral thought, and law.
 We run our own internship program which places students in offices and organizations related to public affairs, as well as the local offices of Tennessee′s two senators and Memphis′s representative.

 The department can help open doors to careers and higher educational opportunities for students who possess the motivation and drive.
 We have sent our students to the top law and graduate schools, but many of our majors head straight to Washington, D.C., and others find rewarding employment in a wide variety of other careers.